Can a phone app boost anxiety therapy for teens?

 Summary

-This study tests whether a smartphone app called Sidekick can help teenagers (ages 13-18) with anxiety disorders practice exposure exercises between therapy sessions.
-About 46 teens will use the app alongside their usual outpatient treatment.
-The main goal is to see if this approach is practical and acceptable for both teens and therapists, not to prove it works yet.
+This study tests if a smartphone app called Sidekick can help teenagers with anxiety disorders practice exposure exercises between therapy sessions.
+About 46 teens aged 13-18 will use the app alongside their usual outpatient treatment.
+The goal is to see if the app is practical, acceptable, and shows promise for reducing anxiety.

 Get updates